Scheduled Actions Overview

 CREATE TABLE "scheduled_actions" (

-"id" UUID PRIMARY KEY DEFAULT gen_random_uuid(),
+id TEXT PRIMARY KEY DEFAULT gen_random_uuid()::text,

-"actionType" VARCHAR(255) NOT NULL, -- e.g., 'webhook:send'
+"actionType" TEXT NOT NULL,

 );